Johanna Geissmar: Life

 Johanna Geissmar went to a Lyceum in Mannheim.
 Studying at a university was out of the question then, as the universities were still closed for women.
 When Heidelberg University in 1900 started to admit women, Johanna decided to complete her secondary education and to obtain the Abitur at the Hohenbaden castle in Baden-Baden.
-In 1909 she began to study medicine in Heidelberg.
+In 1909, she began to study medicine in Heidelberg.
 During this time, she lived with her brother Jakob Geissmar, a judge, in Graimbergweg 1.
 She graduated in 1915 and then worked as a doctor in a hospital in Heidelberg.
 She was confronted with heavy injuries of soldiers of the First World War.
 From 1920 she practiced as a pediatrician in Heidelberg, first in Erwin-Rhode-Straße, later in Moltkestraße, where she also lived.
-From 1930, fewer and fewer patients came to Johanna Geissmar as a result of Nazi propaganda.
-On 1 April 1933 the Gauleitung called for the boycott of Jewish doctors.
-At the end of April 1933, Johanna Geissmar was deprived of her license and she had to close her practice.
+From 1930, fewer and fewer patients came to Geissmar as a result of Nazi propaganda.
+On 1 April 1933, the Gauleitung called for the boycott of Jewish doctors.
+At the end of April 1933, Geissmar was deprived of her license and she had to close her practice.

-After 28 August 1933, Johanna Geissmar moved to Bärental in the Black Forest.
+After 28 August 1933, Geissmar moved to Bärental in the Black Forest.
 From 1935 she lived in Saig bei Lenzkirch.
 Her brother Friedrich Geissmar, also a physician, came to live with her.
-After the November Pogrom of 1938, Johanna Geissmar was physically attacked.
+After the November Pogrom of 1938, Geissmar was physically attacked.
 She found refuge with her friend Erika Schwoerer, whose family was critical toward the Nazi regime.
 The living conditions of Jews became more and more menacing.
 Her friend turned to Martin Huss for help, a Protestant priest and member of the Confessing Church.
 But a protection was not possible.
 Johanna's brother took his life in the fall of 1940.
-Johanna Geissmar was arrested by the Gestapo and was brought to one of the collection centers during the Wagner Bürckel Operation on 23 October 1940.
+Geissmar was arrested by the Gestapo and was brought to one of the collection centers during the Wagner Bürckel Operation on 23 October 1940.
 Then she was deported to the Gurs internment camp in southern France.
 There she was interned in the women's camp.
-Johanna Geissmar and nurse Pauline Maier took care of many sick and fainting patients as the living conditions in the camp were terrible and inhuman.
+Geissmar and nurse Pauline Maier took care of many sick and fainting patients as the living conditions in the camp were terrible and inhuman.
 Her tireless work in the camp led to the description Angel in Hell.
-In August 1942 she was transported to Auschwitz concentration camp.
+In August 1942, she was transported to Auschwitz concentration camp.
 Although her name was not on the list, she joined the transport voluntarily, wanting to continue to care for her patients.
 She also hoped to find her brother Jakob and his wife, who were deported from Munich, in Auschwitz.
 The date of her arrival in Auschwitz-Birkenau is also the date of their death: 14 August 1942.

 None of her siblings survived.
 Three siblings had already died before 1933.
 Jakob was murdered in Theresienstadt in 1943, his wife Elisabeth and her daughter Martha also became victims of the Shoah.
 Two nieces survived: Else Geissmar, the second daughter of Jakob and Elisabeth, emigrated to the US with her daughter Ruth in 1938.
 Berta Geissmar, the daughter of Leopold, fled to London in time.